Hyster-Yale (HY) Exceeds Market Returns: Some Facts to Consider

-The investment community will be closely monitoring the performance of Hyster-Yale in its forthcoming earnings report.
-The company is expected to report EPS of -$1.9, down 487.76% from the prior-year quarter.
-Meanwhile, the latest consensus estimate predicts the revenue to be $878.12 million, indicating a 3.55% decrease compared to the same quarter of the previous year.
+Analysts and investors alike will be keeping a close eye on the performance of Hyster-Yale in its upcoming earnings disclosure.
+On that day, Hyster-Yale is projected to report earnings of -$1.9 per share, which would represent a year-over-year decline of 487.76%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $878.12 million, down 3.55% from the year-ago period.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of -$1.95 per share and a revenue of $3.71 billion, indicating changes of -8.94% and -1.57%, respectively, from the former year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of -$1.95 per share and a revenue of $3.71 billion, signifying shifts of -8.94% and -1.57%, respectively, from the last year.

 It is also important to note the recent changes to analyst estimates for Hyster-Yale.
 These revisions help to show the ever-changing nature of near-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Hyster-Yale is holding a Zacks Rank of #5 (Strong Sell) right now.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+As of now, Hyster-Yale holds a Zacks Rank of #5 (Strong Sell).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report